estepi/SpliceNet/files.md

 # Transcriptome-wide analysis of the effects of systematic knock down of splicing factors and regulators using siRNAs in HeLa cells

+_Tables are available upon request due to size limitation_

 ## Description
 RNA-seq upon knockdown of 304 splicing-related factors and regulators using siRNAs in HeLa cells